 - Authentication: The process in which an individual user, system, or entity is positively identified by another, typically based on something they know (e. g. a password) and sometimes something they have (e. g. a security token) or something they are (biometrics).

 - Multifactor authentication: This is a form of user authentication that requires various types of credential approval for access (e.g. a secret password plus a security token plus a biometric).

 - Pull print: This is a secure printing solution on a smaller scale.
 Users can enter a code or RFID card to authorise a document being printed.
 While it does not allow for complex printing on the scale that we achieve here at Zunoma, this solution is particularly beneficial for the printing of secure documents in group settings and reduces data sharing with unauthorised parties.

 - IP address: This is an online version (device-specific) of a home address or fingerprint.
 An identifiable and traceable code that is attached to actions made on a device via the internet.

-- IP whitelisting: As an example, if Zunoma’s networks were being attacked we could block or ‘whitelist’ the IP address of the attacker, which would ensure our Firewall and other data protection software would be alerted to ignore all requests from the said IP address.
+- IP blacklisting: As an example, if Zunoma’s networks were being attacked we could block or ‘blacklist’ the IP address of the attacker, which would ensure our Firewall and other data protection software would be alerted to ignore all requests from the said IP address.